The King Ludwig Way8 Days & 7 Nights 4.5 Read 41 reviews

 The small and friendly family run Hotel Pfaffenwinkel has been welcoming walkers for many years.

 The Alpine-style, family-run Hotel-Gasthof Zum Dragoner is located in the village center of Peiting.

 Pass through the gorge via a network of steps, bridges and short climbs, giving you a real sense of adventure.
 Follow the path to Rottenbuch with views of your constant companion, the Ammergau mountains.
-Today’s walk ends in the small farming village of Wildsteig which is delightfully off the tourist trail.
-Depending on availability, you may be staying in Wildsteig, or in Pieting for a second night.
-An included taxi transfer will collect you from Wildsteig and take you back to Pieting for your overnight, and return you to the trail head the next day.
-As a third option, you may be staying in Steingaden, further along the trail from Wildsteig.
-In this case, you will continue through forest and meadows to Steingaden.
+Today’s walk ends in the small farming village of Wildsteig, which is delightfully off the tourist trail.
+Depending on availability, you may be staying in Wildsteig or Pieting for a second night.
+An included taxi transfer will collect you from Wildsteig, takes you back to Pieting for your overnight, and return you to the trailhead the next day.
+As a third option, you may be staying in Steingaden, further along, the trail from Wildsteig.
+In this case, you will continue through the forest and meadows to Steingaden.